Floobits/news/_posts/2015-10-26-nodejs-crash.md

 }
 {% endhighlight %}

 Somehow, `data` was null.
-The first thing I did was `man realloc`, which gave me this info:
+Thinking the `realloc()` on line 224 might have failed, I double-checked memory usage on the servers.
+They were not in danger of reaching any limits, and crashes didn't seem to depend on memory usage.
+The service crashed while using 1GB of RAM just as often as it did using 100MB.
+Dang.
+Not an easy fix.
+It was a slim hope anyways.
+Modern OSes don't return null from `malloc()` and friends.<sup>[\[1\]](#ref_1)</sup>

+The next thing I did was `man realloc`, to try and figure out how it could return null.
+Except for an out-of-memory condition, it wasn't possible.
+Even passing null to `realloc()` returned a usable chunk of memory:

 > If ptr is NULL, realloc() is identical to a call to malloc() for size bytes.
 If size is zero and ptr is not NULL, a new, minimum sized object is allocated and the original object is freed.

-Apparently, it wasn't possible for `realloc()` to return null.
-There was simply no way for that function, executed sequentially, to fail in this way.
-Therefore (I reasoned), the bug must another thread modifying shared state.
+So there was simply no way for that function, executed sequentially, to fail in this way.
+Therefore (I reasoned), the bug must be another thread modifying shared state.
 Probably a hard-to-reproduce race condition.
 Ugh.
 Still, I needed to fix the issue.
 Desiring to know more, I tried to build a reproducible test case.

 Unfortunately, I could only trigger the crash in prod or staging, and only when copying lots of data between instances of our colab service.